endernewton/c2board/README.md

 ### Prerequisites

 - Caffe2.
 - Tensorboard.
 The code is meaned to be standalone, so that you do not need to import **both** [tensorflow](https://www.tensorflow.org/) and caffe2 at the same time -- unexpected behaviors can occur.
-However, tensorboard needs to be **installed somewhere** (like in another [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html)) for visualization, otherwise the dumped stuff is not useful by itself.
+However, tensorboard needs to be installed somewhere (like in another [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html)) for visualization, otherwise the dumped information is not useful by itself.
 - Python libraries:

   ```Shell
   # for conda users
   conda install protobuf